anderegg.ca

 It’s super late at night on Thanksgiving weekend in Canada.
 I shouldn’t be thinking about weird internet drama, but here we are.

-Since I last wrote about the ongoing WordPress drama:
+Since I last wrote about the ongoing WordPress situation:

 • Matt Mullenweg promoted a “fork” of WordPress that wasn’t actually a fork.